n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 from their sequence in the input stream into the correct ordering for shaping rules to apply.

-Specifically, certain consonants in every script are repositioned from their logical position (that is, their position in the input stream).
+Specifically, certain consonants in each script are repositioned from their logical position (that is, their position in the input stream).
 The most common example is "Ra", which is frequently converted into a combining mark-like form.

-The mark must be correctly positioned by attaching it to the correct base character using the active font's `mark` lookup from `GPOS`.
+The resulting mark must be correctly positioned by attaching it to the correct base character using the active font's `mark` lookup from `GPOS`.
 Therefore, the mark form of the "Ra" must be moved so that it is adjacent to the correct base character.
 Which character in a